-As you shop for travel insurance, you may wonder whether your insurance provider will pay on claims related to civil unrest or war.
-You will need to check each policy's certificate of insurance to be completely sure, and you should do this before you buy a travel insurance policy.
+As you shop for travel insurance, you may wonder whether your insurance provider will pay claims related to civil unrest or war.
+You will need to check each policy's certificate to be completely sure, and you should do this before you buy a travel insurance policy.

-You must read your policy's certificate before you buy travel insurance.
-Do not read a summary of benefits.
-Read the certificate of insurance itself and pay close attention to the exclusions and limitations of the policy.
+Tip: Do not read a summary of benefits.
+Read the certificate of insurance.
+Pay close attention to the policy's exclusions and limitations.

 Exclusions for War or Civil Unrest

 Nearly all travel insurance policies exclude war and civil war, declared or undeclared, from covered events.
-This exclusion means that if your trip is delayed or you must cancel it entirely because of war or civil unrest, you will not be entitled to a payment from your travel insurance provider.
+This exclusion means that if your trip is delayed or you must cancel it entirely because of war or civil unrest, you will not be entitled to reimbursement from your travel insurance provider.

 This does not mean that all war-related or unrest-related delays will go uncompensated.
 Each travel insurance provider makes independent decisions about coverage.
 For example, during the attempted coup in Turkey in July 2016, some travel insurance companies chose to cover trip delays related to the cessation of flights between the US and Turkey during and after the coup attempt for people who were already traveling when flights were canceled.
 However, the same companies issued position statements that said the coup attempt did not qualify as an "unforeseen event" for purposes of trip cancellation or trip interruption coverage.

-Insured travelers who have booked trips to Turkey will not be reimbursed if they cancel their trips unless they purchased Cancel For Any Reason coverage.
+Insured travelers who booked trips to Turkey were not reimbursed if they canceled their trips unless they purchased Cancel For Any Reason coverage.